curl/curl/docs/CONNECTION-FILTERS.md

 * transfer
 ```

-And when we plug these two variants together, we get the `HTTPS-CONNECT` filter type that is used for `--http3` when **both** HTTP/3 and HTTP/2 or HTTP/1.1 shall be attempted:
+When we plug these two variants together, we get the `HTTPS-CONNECT` filter
+type that is used for `--http3` when **both** HTTP/3 and HTTP/2 or HTTP/1.1
+shall be attempted:

 ```
 * create connection for --http3 https://curl.se